andres-rivero/insurance-demand/README.md

 # insurance-demand
-Project that forecasts the demand for auto and P&C insurance in the Mexican market.
+Project that forecasts and models the demand for auto and P&C insurance in the Mexican market.

 ## References